gustavopotrich/star-wars-app/README.md

 React Tooltip: Library for creating tooltips in React.<br>
 FontAwesome: Icon library for adding icons to the application.<br>

+## GitHub Pages
+This application is hosted on GitHub Pages.
+You can view the live version of the application by visiting the following link: [Star Wars App](https://gustavopotrich.github.io/star-wars-app/)<br>

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.<br>